 Tomcat also provides additional functionality that makes it a great choice for developing a complete web application solution and then hosting it.
 Some of the additional features provided by Tomcat include the Tomcat Admin and Manager applications, JNDI, SSL, logging interfaces (JULI, Log4j, Slf4j), connectors for different protocols, specialized realm implementations and Tomcat valves and filters.

 Major versions on Apache Tomcat coincide with versions of the Java Servlet specification, or Java Servlet API.
-So, Tomcat 5.5.x supports Servlet API 2.3, Tomcat 6.0.x supports Servlet API 2.5 (JSR 154), and the latest Tomcat 7.0 is a reference implementation of current Servlet API 3.0 (JSR 315).
+So, Tomcat 5.5.x supports Servlet API 2.3, Tomcat 6.0.x supports Servlet API 2.5 (JSR 154), Tomcat 7.0 is a reference implementation of Servlet API 3.0 (JSR 315) and Tomcat 8.0 of Servlet API 3.1.

 In addition to Servlet API versions, Tomcat versions also support corresponding JSP versions.
 The JVM compatibility also depends on the version chosen.
 Below table provides a reference for Tomcat versions, supported JVM versions, and Servlet API and JSP API releases.